 Jed has litigated cases across the country.
-He has trial experience in state and federal court, and experience in mediation and arbitration.
-He has been named as one of the top 100 attorneys in Northern California by Super Lawyers and being among the top trademark lawyers in California by World Trademark Review 1000.
-He was also named an IP Star in the inaugural edition by Managing Intellectual Property.
+He has served as trial counsel in state and federal courts, and has extensive experience in mediation and arbitration.
+Jed has been named an IP Star by Managing Intellectual Property and as among the top trademark lawyers in California by World Trademark Review 1000.
+He has also been named as one of the top 100 attorneys in Northern California by Super Lawyers.

 Jed received his B.A. in English in 1992 with highest honors from the University of California, Santa Barbara, where he was elected Phi Beta Kappa.
 He received his J.D. cum laude from Santa Clara University in 1995.
-While in law school, Jed served on the Honors Moot Court Board and was admitted to the Order of Barristers.
-He also served as a Judicial Extern to the Honorable Judge James Ware, in the United States District Court for the Northern District of California.
+In law school, Jed served as a Judicial Extern to the Honorable Judge James Ware, in the United States District Court for the Northern District of California.

 Jed has handled all variety of trademark disputes—from routine trademark enforcement matters to hard-fought litigation in federal court—for well-known brand owners such as Intel, Symantec, Google and Twitter.